-As the development of Smart Contracts continues to move forward, researchers at IOHK plan to work with a system of stable transaction fees on its Blockchain network.
+As the development of Smart Contracts continues, researchers at IOHK plan to work with a system of stable transaction fees on its Blockchain network.

-The Cardano team made a series of announcements recently, where they shared with their community members the progress they are making on the various fronts they are working on for the project's future.
+Cardano News: First Smart Contract on Alonzo, Price Evolution.
+The Cardano team made a series of announcements recently, sharing with their community members the progress they are making on the various fronts they are working on for the project’s future.

-The Marketing & Communications Director for the Cardano Foundation, Tim Harrison, made the first announcement with Nigel Hemsley (Project Delivery Manager) and Dimitri Poulopoulos.
-The news is that the first Smart Contract is now operational on Cardano's public test network, Alonzo.
+The Marketing and Communications Director for the Cardano Foundation, Tim Harrison, made the first announcement with Nigel Hemsley (Project Delivery Manager) and Dimitri Poulopoulos.
+The first Smart Contract is operational on Cardano’s public test network, Alonzo.

 The stable fee mechanism encompasses a native decentralized reserve contract that manages a stable currency linked to the basket, called Basket Equivalent Coin (BEC).